SJ23 Tech Tip F10, (Updated 2022-07-02)

 sailboats.
 The unit was installed on the MacGregor 26 without any problem over the

 existing forestay.
-The foil has a single track and the drum cannot
+The foil has a single track but the drum cannot

-be removed for racing.
+be removed for racing, if that is important.
 The components have a lifetime warranty to

 the original owner.